 What factors are likely to increase my tax refunds?

 In general, any action that reduces your taxable income increases your income tax refund.
-As a result, you should get more tax credits tax deductions and endeavor to itemize tax returns on your income.
+As a result, you should get more tax credits, tax deductions and endeavor to itemize tax returns on your income.
 This way, you get higher tax refunds.

 How much does a tax preparer make?

-On average, a tax prepare earns about $46 800, according to the Bureau of Labour Statistics.
+On average, a tax preparer earns about $46 800, according to the Bureau of Labour Statistics.
 However, tax preparers make more than the median salary, especially those with additional academic qualifications and work experience.
 Also, if you work in a firm in a city with a higher cost of living, you could earn more than the average pay.

-How long is Tax season?
+How long is the Tax season?